Jailhouse Rock (film): Production

 Jailhouse Rock was Presley's third film and his first for Metro-Goldwyn-Mayer studios, filmed in Culver City, California.
 The film was originally titled The Hard Way and was changed to Jailhouse Kid before MGM finally settled on Jailhouse Rock.
 The film was not listed with the studio's planned releases for the year because it was based on a story by Nedrick Young, a blacklisted writer.
 During production, producer Pandro Berman was more focused on another of his productions, the 1958 film The Brothers Karamazov.
 He allowed studio head Benny Thau and William Morris Agency president Abe Lastfogel to select the cast.
 Richard Thorpe, who had a reputation for quickly finishing projects, was chosen to direct the film.

 The first scene filmed was the title dance sequence to the song "Jailhouse Rock".
 Presley was not initially pleased with the direction of choreographer Alex Romero, so Romero asked Presley to try his own moves for the final sequence.
 The scene has often been cited as Presley's greatest musical moment on screen.
 Filming began on May 13, 1957, with the newly created choreography.
+Russ Tamblyn helped Elvis with the choreography.

 Presley's characteristic hairstyle and sideburns were covered with a wig and makeup for the musical and jail scenes.
 During the performance, one of Presley's dental caps detached and became lodged in his lung, and he spent a night in the hospital before filming resumed the next day.

 Thorpe, who usually filmed scenes in a single take, finished the film by June 17, 1957.